• Skip to primary navigation

 Delicious on anything you like to make cheesy, the oil-free vegan cheese sauce is one to keep on-hand at all times.
 Instructions for making it with macadamia nuts, cashews, or nut-free are all there.
 So satisfying!
 It's also dairy-free, gluten-free, and so easy to make!

 Since coming up with this particular cheese sauce, I’ve eaten a lot more greens.
-The sauce was created as part of my Cheesy Vegan Sheet-Pan Potatoes with Greens & Lentils recipe, which uses a whole bunch of kale or collards.
+The sauce was created as part of my Cheesy Roasted Potatoes with Kale and Lentils recipe, which uses a whole bunch of kale or collards.
 This dish led me to realizing I liked this sauce with greens so much, I’ve been simply sautéeing dark leafies and stirring in the sauce.
 That’s right, just eating the greens and sauce - and it’s delicious!
 I also love it with beans - so good!
 So I decided to break out the cheese sauce recipe separately from the sheet pan recipe so you can easily use it in a variety of ways.

 Jump to: